The Place (film)

-The Place is a 2017 Italian thriller drama film directed by Paolo Genovese, who also co-authored the script.
+The Place is a 2017 Italian neo-noir drama film directed by Paolo Genovese, who also co-authored the script.
 The film is a cinematographic adaptation of the 2010 American television series The Booth at the End created by Christopher Kubasik.
-The movie features; Marco Giallini, Alessandro Borghi, Sabrina Ferilli, Giulia Lazzarini, Vinicio Marchioni, Valerio Mastandrea, Silvio Muccino, Rocco Papaleo, Vittoria Puccini, and Alba Rohrwacher.
+The movie stars Marco Giallini, Alessandro Borghi, Sabrina Ferilli, Giulia Lazzarini, Vinicio Marchioni, Valerio Mastandrea, Silvio Muccino, Rocco Papaleo, Vittoria Puccini, and Alba Rohrwacher.
 The plot centers on a seemingly random group of nine people who want to fulfill their greatest wishes, so they enter into a Faustian pact with a mysterious man who is able to give them what they want in exchange for fulfilling his own requests.